 There are a few reasons this type of depression flies under the radar.

-You don’t “look” depressed.
-People expect depression to be visible, such as staying in bed, crying, and falling apart.
-When you’re still showing up, no one suspects anything is wrong.
-Sometimes you don’t even suspect it yourself.
+You don't "look" depressed.
+People expect depression to be visible — staying in bed, crying, falling apart.
+When you're still showing up, no one suspects anything is wrong.
+Sometimes you don't even suspect it yourself.

 You've felt this way for a long time.
 When low mood becomes your baseline, you forget what "normal" feels like.
 You might assume everyone feels this tired or this empty.
 They don't.